-A file with .usdz is a ZIP archive for the USD (Universal Scene Description) file format that contains and proxies for files of other formats embedded within the archive.
+A file with .usdz is an uncompressed and unencrypetd ZIP archive for the USD (Universal Scene Description) file format that contains and proxies for files of other formats (such as textures, and animations) embedded within the archive and runs them directly with the USD run-time without any need of unpacking.
 USDZ files are packages whose design is based on the new Ar-level abstraction of a package.
 Usdz was registered with IANA and has media type name of model and a subtype name of vnd.usd+zip and its details can be found as on IANA registration page.

 USDZ File Format

 USDZ files are based on the ZIP file format that archive individual files in its container.
 This enables the receiver end to just unzip the contents and use the normal USD scene description files to work with and inspect.
 Almost all operating systems provide builtin support for the ZIP file formats and choosing this archiving format over any custom method makes it easy for USDZ files to be useful as a simple transport protocol.

 USDZ file format uses the ZIP file format without any compression and encryption.
 This was aimed by design to meet two requirements: